Relationships and Sexuality Education: for educators

 We create comprehensive Relationships and Sexuality Education programmes and resources to be used in schools and educational settings.
 Our programmes and resources support teachers and educators to deliver quality Relationships and Sexuality Education.

 Our most popular programme, Navigating the Journey: Relationships and Sexuality Education for Years 1-10, is used in almost 50% of schools across Aotearoa.
 This programme is designed to meet rangatahi at their stage of development — and build on their previous year’s learning.
-It is full of lesson plans and activities and aligns with the Ministry of Education guidance.

 Learn more about Navigating the Journey: Relationships and Sexuality Education for Years 1-10